 Show up and make your voice heard for climate solutions.
 Our decision-makers influence and implement the policies that guide our society.
 In order to institutionalize climate-friendly policies, we need to make sure they hear from their constituents about the urgency of climate change and the need for climate action.
 Your elected official works for you!
-There are several ways you can communicate your concern about climate change to them:
+There are several ways you can communicate your concern about climate change to your representatives:

 - Be a climate voter – only vote for candidates who accept the science of climate change and are committed to addressing it